bchen41/Day-Planner/README.md

 ## **Description**

+The focus of this project was to mainly use JQuery, Bootstrap and Moment JS to dynamically update the HTML and CSS.

 A day planner where users can keep track of important events during their busy work schedule so that they can manage their time effectively.
-They are able to save events so that the information will not be lost upon refreshing so they can re-visit their day planner.
+The text area rows change colors corresponding to whether the timeblocks are in the past, present or future.
+They are able to save or unsave their texts from the local storage.
+This makes it possible for the information to persist so that users are able to re-visit their day planner without worrying about losing their information.

 ## Usage

 After cloning the repository, if you would like to open the application locally, you need to either open the index.html file and press the short cut "Alt+B" or left click over the file and click "Open in Default Browser" to view this application.

-**HTML and CSS**

-The focus of this project was to mainly use JQuery, Bootstrap and Moment JS to dynamically update the HTML and CSS.

-**JavaScript**

-This work day planner will present the current day and time with rows and columns.
-There are columns indicating timeblocks in standard business hours, text areas to input descriptions and a button to save or unsave the descriptions from the local storage.

-Text area columns changes color corresponding to whether the timeblocks are in the past, present or future.

-Clicking the save button will make it so that the descriptions persist even after refreshing the page.

 ## **Screenshot**